Anaburiak/AI-homework-grading-system/SECURITY.md

-Tokens are not stored
+- No API tokens or credentials are stored in the repository

-Data is anonymized
+- Personal data is anonymized in examples
+- All secrets are managed via environment variables